 Where does our milk come from?

 We make our ghee from the non-homogenized milk of grass-fed, organic, dairy cows that graze on healthy green pastures from the spring through the fall.
 This beautiful, nutrient-dense milk is rich in fat soluble vitamins and naturally occurring Conjugated Linoleic Acid (CLA).
-Specifically, the milk we purchase comes from small US farms conscious, knowledgeable, passionate dairy farmers own and manage.
+Specifically, the milk we purchase comes from small US farms that conscious, knowledgeable, passionate dairy farmers own and manage.
 They treat their cows with respect, like family members.
 These farms raise many different breeds of cows, all of which are grass-fed and raised organically.
 The milk is Certified Organic by the New Jersey Department of Agriculture (NJDA).
 This ensures the milk comes from cows that never feed on anything with GMOs, chemical fertilizers, herbicides and pesticides.
-The farmers also do not administered hormones or antibiotics.
+The farmers also do not administer hormones or antibiotics.

 What does Grass-fed mean?

 It’s natural for healthy dairy cows to be raised on a traditional diet of green pastures.
 However, it’s also natural that healthy dairy cows receive some amount of organic and GMO-free hay and grains.
 That’s why we never claim that the milk we purchase comes from 100% grass-fed cows.
 Although in recent years, “grass-fed” has become a trendy buzzword, it’s important to understand the difference between raising dairy cows and raising cattle for beef.
 Dairy cows require greater nutrition than what can be provided by grass alone whereas beef cattle can thrive quite well on a diet of 100% green grass.